semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 Detect valid, leaked secrets in previous Git commits through a **historical scan**.

-You can perform one-time historical scans or enable historical scanning for full Secrets scans.
+You can perform one-time historical scans or enable historical scans for full Secrets scans.
 Detecting valid secrets in your Git history is a step towards reducing your repository's attack surface.

 You can run historical scans in the CLI and in your Semgrep deployment, which enables you to track and triage these secrets.